 How to Apply

 The priority deadline for all programs is January 15th.
-Applications to the Master of Preservation Studies and Master of Sustainable Real Estate Development programs will be accepted after the deadline and considered on a rolling, space-available basis.
+Applications to the Master of Preservation Studies (MPS) and Master of Sustainable Real Estate Development (MSRED) programs will be accepted after the deadline and considered on a rolling, space-available basis.

 A complete application package will include: a portfolio (Architecture only), resumé, transcripts (either official or unofficial), a statement of purpose, letters of recommendation, and an application form.

 International students must take the Test of English as a Foreign Language (TOEFL).
 You must ask the Educational Testing Service (ETS) to send your official TOEFL test scores directly to Tulane University.
 The majority of successful international applicants achieve a TOEFL score above a 78 (including at least a score of 20 on the Speaking sub-section), or an IELTS score above a 6.5 (including a 6.5 on the Speaking sub-section).
 However, we consider applicants with lower scores, and encourage all international applicants regardless of language proficiency to schedule a Skype or other internet-based interview with the Program Directors.
+An interview is required for the MSRED program application.

 Read the Frequently Asked Questions below for more detailed information.